bmustiata/fast-live-reload/README.md

 ```

 This will start monitoring the current folder for changes,
-listening on port 9001.
+serving it on port 9000, and using port 9001 in order to notify
+updates.
 Make sure the client-fast-reload.js is
 loaded into your application (see Install for details):

 ```html